 Confusion is costly.
 Clarity is profitable.

-Customers don’t buy from the best business in town.
-They buy from those that make it easy for them because people will always choose the path of least caloric resistance.
+That’s because customers don’t buy from the best business in town.
+They buy from those that are easiest to understand.
+People will always choose the path of least caloric resistance.